Zuhayr-Barhoumi/blog/_posts/2023-01-28-the-best-use-cases-for-rust.md

 ---
 title: The Best Use Cases for Rust Programming Language
-author: Zouheir Barhoumi
+author: Zuhayr Barhumi
 date: 2023-01-28  +0100
-categories: [Rust, Programming Languages]
+categories: [Programming Languages, Rust]
-tags: [rust, use cases, software development]
+tags: [rust, use cases, software development, programming languages]
-pin: true
+pin: false
 ---

-# The best use cases for Rust programming language

 This post is about the best use cases for the Rust programming language.